helidon-io/helidon/docs/mp/server.md

           location: "./static-content"
 ```

-See [Static Content Feature Configuration Reference](../config/io_helidon_webserver_staticcontent_StaticContentFeature.md) for details.
+See [Static Content Feature Configuration Reference][static-content-feature-configuration-reference] for details.
 The only difference is that we set welcome file to `index.html` by default.

 ### Re-direct root using `server.base-path`